IPCV/SoccerHigh/dataset/README.md

 This dataset is constructed following the SoccerNet directories structure of `league -> season -> game`.
 Also the labels file (`Labels-summary.json`) incorporates the new fields into the existing ones from `Labels-v2.json` in SoccerNet.

+The parent directory also contains three text files: `train.txt`, `validation.txt`, and `test.txt`, which list the games included in each subset defined in the paper.

 ---

 ## 📂 Dataset Structure